 It’s a stunning, finely crafted album – the material, the lead vocals, the arrangements, the electric piano, the sound palette, everything.
 As fine as their two early hits were, this is in another league altogether.
 It has lots of humor (‘Friends of Mine‘, ‘I Want Her She Wants Me‘), ornate preciousness (the beautiful ‘For No One’-inspired ‘A Rose for Emily’, ‘Brief Candles’), lots of church-choir backing vocals, intelligent lyrics.
 A 12-inch embarrassment of riches in and of itself, it is.

-Every single song on “Odyssey and Oracle” is worth talking about, but I’ve always been partial to the lead-off cut: Side One, Song One – ‘Care of Cell 44‘.
-What they mean, I think, is a letter addressed ‘In care of Cell 44’.
+Every single song on “Odyssey and Oracle” is worth talking about, but I’ve always been partial to the lead-off cut: Side One, Song One – ‘Care of Cell 44‘, a musical epistle addressed ‘In care of Cell 44’.
 It’s the only love song I know of a guy eagerly awaiting his belle’s release from prison.
 Perhaps there should be more.